10 Meter Ham Radio

 When that happens, radio signals can be exchanged between ham radio stations located on opposite sides of the earth!

-What's going on right now 10 meters?
+What's going on right now on 10 meters?
+You can easily find out ...

 A Simple